mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 ![vnetvame](https://github.com/mindmotivate/multicloudclass/assets/130941970/e5e16fb0-7c4a-49c8-ab32-7b70cf60f6d8)

 •Select “Next”: We will skip the security section at the moment<br>
-•Select “Next” again and will proceed to the Ip addresses section<br>
+•Select “Next” again and proceed to the IP addresses section<br>
 <br>
 ## Configure Subnet<br>
-•*Note: Before Proceeding, go ahead and get your Planning Document<br>
+*Note: Before Proceeding, go ahead and get your Planning Document<br>
-•If you do not have one, create one ASAP!<br>
+If you do not have one, create one ASAP!<br>
 <br>
 >We will begin byb adding add our new CIDR<br>
 For this tutorial, we are using: **10.202.0.0/16**<br>